AdaGold/standalone-exercises/Exception-Handling.md

 There are a lot of [differing opinions](https://www.sitepoint.com/ruby-error-handling-beyond-basics/) on when and why you should implement exception handling in your code.
 The consensus seems to be that exception handling should be for *exceptional* circumstances.
 In other words you use Exception Handling (rescue) for abnormal events, and regular if statements for normal occurrences like validation errors.

-You can think of your program errors falling into two categories:
--  Things you expect to happen regularly, like:
-	- Users putting invalid items into forms.
-	- Users trying to access things they shouldn't have access to.
--  Errors that happen very rarely like:
-	- Database connection errors
-	- API failures

 ##### So you would use If Statements for:
 - Invalid user input (validation errors on Active Records Etc).
 - Users trying to access resources they do not have permission for.